-Criterion 3: Team and Resources (20%)
+Criterion 3: Team and Resources (10%)

-- Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high likelihood of success; - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Degree to which the project team represents that necessary segments of the value/supply chain to meaningfully accelerate development, deployment, and impact of the proposed technology; - Degree to which the project teams have the expertise to conduct the required analysis (i.e., TEA and SCA) and develop the required plans (i.e., transition/commercialization, qual/cert) during the project. - Sufficiency of the facilities to support the proposed work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; and

-Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the workplan.
+- Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of the budget and spend plan for the proposed project and objectives.

-Criterion 4: Community Benefits Plan (15%)
+Criterion 4: Community Benefits Plan (R&D) (15%)

-Diversity, Equity, Inclusion and Accessibility (DEIA)
+This criterion involves consideration of the following factors: Diversity, Equity, Inclusion, and Accessibility

-- Clear articulation of the project's goals related to DEIA; - Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration; - Degree of applicant's commitment and ability to track progress towards meeting each of the DEIA goals; and - Extent of engagement of organizations that represent disadvantaged communities as a core element of their mission, including minority serving institutions, minority business entities, and non-profit or community-based organizations.
+- Clear articulation of the project's goals related to diversity, equity, inclusion, and accessibility; - Quality of the project's DEIA goals, as measured by the goals' depth, breadth, likelihood of success, inclusion of appropriate and relevant SMART milestones, and overall project integration; - Degree of commitment and ability to track progress toward meeting each of the DEIA goals; and - Extent of engagement of organizations that represent disadvantaged communities or underrepresented populations as a core element of their mission, including Minority Serving Institutions (MSIs), underrepresented businesses, and Tribal, nonprofit, or community-based organizations.